-Now is probably the best time to say that wedding photography can be one of the most stressful and demanding, but at the same time, enjoyable and lucrative professions within photography that there is.
+Now is probably the best time to say that wedding photography can be one of the most stressful and demanding careers.
+However, it is also one of the most enjoyable and lucrative professions within photography that there is.

-It is hard work, tiring, no...exhausting and time-consuming although at the end of the day when you are handing over a beautiful wedding album or book and see the look of pleasure on the brides face, it can be a very rewarding experience both financially and personally.
+It is hard work, tiring, no...exhausting and time-consuming.
+Except for when you are handing over a beautiful wedding album or book and see the look of pleasure on the brides face.
+It can then be a very rewarding experience both financially and personally.

 Before I start I would like to give you some background on myself so you can see where I am coming from.

-I would also like to state early on that this whole digital wedding photography tips section is free and based purely on my own experiences and recommendations after feedback from many people involved in weddings and wedding photography from the families, officials, planners and organisers to the actual couple themselves.
+I would also like to state early on that this whole digital wedding photography tips section is free.
+It is based purely on my own experiences and recommendations after feedback from many people involved in weddings and wedding photography.

 I will include mistakes and cock-ups to show that nobody is perfect...far from it.
 However, a strong desire to succeed and a "perfectionist attitude" will go a long way to moving you up in this highly competitive market.

-I am a full-time, professional photographer and I attended my first wedding in 1984 as an assistant at 16 years old during an apprenticeship with a local, well known photographer in Kent.
+I am a full-time, professional photographer and I attended my first wedding in 1984.
+It was as an assistant at 16 years old during an apprenticeship with a local, well known photographer in Kent.

-Last year I shot close to 40 weddings, (not many some would say, I will come to this later also) with 12 in June alone.
+One year, I shot close to 40 weddings, (not many some would say, I will come to this later also) with 12 in that June alone.
 I made myself a mental note after this season to teach myself to say "No!" now and again.